AdobeDocs/experience-platform.en/help/tags/release-notes/current.md

 * **User Attribution**: User activity for Tags and Event Forwarding are now tracked and visible in the Rules and Publishing screens.

-* **OAuth JWT Secret**: The OAuth JWT Secret allows customers to use Adobe and Google Service tokens to support server-server interactions in Event Forwarding.
+* **OAuth JWT Secret**: The OAuth JWT Secret allows customers to use Adobe and Google Service tokens to support server-to-server interactions in Event Forwarding.

 The following new extension has been released: